 Tips for Homeschool Success

-• Self-care – As a mom, I have never been good at taking care of myself.
-The needs of the family always seem to take precedent.
-However, I’ve learned the hard way that if I don’t care for myself first, everything else crumbles.
-For me self-care means exercise, time for friends, and finding time for the things that I love – like writing and being crafty.
+- Self-care – Take.
+Care.
+Of.
+Yourself.
+This may mean exercise, finding time for friends, getting a manicure, being crafty, or any number of other activities that make you feel like your best self.
 This often feels next to impossible when caring for kids 24/7 and filling most spare moments with homeschool or household work.
-I’ve found the only way to make it happen is to schedule time for myself and not give into the temptation to fill it with something else that needs to get done – folding, washing dishes, grading schoolwork, paying bills.
+Schedule time to do these things, and not give into the temptation to fill it with something else that “needs” to get done – folding, washing dishes, grading schoolwork, paying bills.
 Because there will always be something else that needs to get done.
-So I get up early to exercise before the kids are up (and before I look at my to-do list!) and carve out time in the afternoons and evenings for writing.
-These blocks of time are priorities.
+Your blocks of time are priorities.

-• Community – Given our experience homeschooling during the pandemic was soul-crushingly lonely, a priority this year was finding ‘our people.’
-We joined an existing homeschool co-op, began a new co-op at our church, and got involved in a new local homeschool group.
+- Community – Find your people.
+This year, after our soul-crushing experience during the pandemic, we joined an existing homeschool co-op, began a new co-op at our church, and got involved in a new local homeschool group.
 We have no lack of activities to meet new friends.
 This was not just for the kids – but for me, too.
-I need community just as much – or perhaps more than – the kids.
-Not only the friendship that it provides, but the comfort of knowing people who are walking this path with us.
+As a parent you need community just as much – or perhaps more than – the kids.
+Not only the friendship that it provides, but the comfort of knowing the people who are walking this path with us.

-• Focus on goals rather than perfection – When I began our family’s homeschool journey I had visions of a perpetually joyful home grounded in truth, goodness and beauty where the kids behave all the time, do their work without complaining, and always love learning.
+- Focus on goals rather than perfection – When we began our family’s homeschool journey I had visions of a perpetually joyful home grounded in truth, goodness and beauty where the kids behave all the time, do their work without complaining, and always love learning.
 Ha!
 That is a far cry from reality.
-Everyday we experience challenges in our home – whether those be sibling fights, arguments about completing an assignment or practicing an instrument, messy rooms, lack of listening, etc. Rather than judging myself by an unrealistic vision, I’ve learned instead to ask the question of whether we are generally trending in that direction.
-Are we more joyful as a family than we were a year ago?
+Everyday we experience challenges in our home – whether those be sibling fights, arguments about completing an assignment, messy rooms, lack of listening, etc. Rather than judging yourself by an unrealistic vision (ah hem, I’m lecturing myself here), instead to ask the question of whether you are generally trending in that direction.
+Is my family more joyful than we were a year ago?
 Are the kids discovering new subjects or activities that excite learning?
 Is there less complaining over time?
-As long as we are making progress, we’re heading in the right direction.
+As long as you are making progress, you’re heading in the right direction.

-• Coaching – If you get stuck, find a homeschool coach to help give you direction.
+- Coaching – If you get stuck, find a homeschool coach to help give you direction.
 I am lucky – there is an incredible homeschool coach in my area that I’ve relied on numerous times this year to get me un-stuck and build my confidence.
+This is money and time well spent.
 (She also does long-distance coaching!)